 Back to base.
 Celebrate your success!

-Some agencies add rest days, but this is the standard Goechala Pass route.
+A few offer rest days, but this is the* quintessential Goechala Pass itinerary.

 Fitness Preparation for Goechala Pass

-- Breathing exercises: Yoga or pranayama to handle thin air.
+- Breath: Yoga and pranayama just for thin air.

-Believe me, the fitter you are, the more you enjoy every moment on Goechala Pass.
+- Trust me, the fitter you are, the more you will enjoy every second of your trek to Goechala Pass.

 What’s Included in Trek Packages?

-- Guides & permits – essential for safety.
+- Food –warming, simple, high-nutrient food.
+Guides & permits -Is the most important aspect for safety.

 Some premium packages even provide luggage support.